Assaf-Megirov/guess-front/README.md

   - VITE_API_GAME_ROUTE=game

 ## TODO List
-- Add typing indicators
+- [x] Add typing indicators
-- Add a sidebar in the chat window that shows all of the chats
+- [ ] Add a sidebar in the chat window that shows all of the chats
-  - Add individual unread messages counts in this sidebar
+  - [ ] Add individual unread messages counts in this sidebar
-- Add general unread messages count on the minimised chat button
+- [ ] Add general unread messages count on the minimised chat button
+- [ ] Add debounce to the timer (if the difference between the forntend game timer and the truth, dont update it to avoid stuttering)

 ## Structure